-- Fix networking issues first. - Make your overall system configuration as simple as possible complexity makes HA harder to achieve. - Use redundancy in your system components to avoid single points of failure. - Perform regular and frequent system backups.
+- Fix networking issues first. - Make your overall system configuration as simple as possible complexity makes HA harder to achieve. - Use redundancy in your system components to avoid single points of failure. - · Perform regular and frequent system backups. - Configure and test the services (like DMF) before making them highly available, which will make problems easier to diagnose.